narnaud/natvis4qt/README.md

 ### Usage

-Just start `natvis4qt` on the command line and follow the instructions.
+Just run `natvis4qt install` on the command line and follow the instructions.

 ![Demo](assets/demo.gif)

+The application is using different commands:

+- `install`  Install the natvis files in known directories (MSVC and Qt)
+- `update`   Update the natvis files
+- `set`      Adjust natvis4qt's settings

 ## Integration